 You can choose from conda, standard python, or standard R package types.
 Make sure you have allowlisted the URLs listed at the top of this page before creating mirrors.

 The same packages exist within the repository for multiple platforms.
 You can restrict the packages in your mirror to those that work with the platforms selected here.
-Anaconda recommends you always include the noarch platform as well as the specific platforms necessary for your organization, as many platform-specific packages will require a noarch dependency to run.
+Many platform-specific packages will require a

 - The most common platform selections are: